One of the most rewatchable war films

 Presentation:

 Hoyte Van Hoytema and Nolan team up for again for an Imax Kodak 2383 experience.
 The film is told in 3 perspectives, land air and sea.
 The visuals are stunning and although it's not particularly violent, you can still feel the brutality.
 Hoytema employs great handheld camera work that immerses you into the battlefield.
 It's hard to make war not look exciting, but Nolan/Hoytema make it look beautiful at the same time.
+I think this or 1917 is the best looking war film and it’s likely this one.

 Story: